-Figure 3-11 Quick Setup - Wireless
+Figure 3-6 Quick Setup - Wireless

-- > Wireless Radio Enable or disable the wireless radio choosing from the pull-down list. - SSID Enter a value of up to 32 characters.
-The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be Wireless_XXXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+- > Wireless Radio Enable or disable the wireless radio choosing from the pull-down list. - Wireless Network Name Enter a value of up to 32 characters.
+The same name of Wireless Network Name (SSID) must be assigned to all wireless devices in your network.
+Considering your wireless network security, the default Wireless Network Name is set to be TP-LINK_XXXXX (XXXXXX indicates the last six unique numbers of each Router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test.

-- Region Select your region from the pull-down list.
+For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
+If your country or region is not listed, please contact your local government agency for assistance.

+- Channel This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode This field determines the wireless mode which the Router works on. - > Channel Width Select any channel width from the pull-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - > Wireless Security You can select one of the following security options. - Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect to the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode This field determines the wireless mode which the Router works on. - Channel Width Select any channel width from the pull-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - > Wireless Security You can select one of the following security options. - Disable Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the Router without encryption.
+It is recommended strongly that you choose one of following options to enable security. - WPA-Personal/WPA2-Personal Select WPA based on pre-shared passphrase.

-PSK Password - You can enter ASCII or Hexadecimal characters.
+Password - You can enter ASCII or Hexadecimal characters.